rust-lang/rust/src/doc/guide.md

 let mut m = [1i, 2i, 3i]; // mut m: [int, ..3]
 ```

-You can create an array with a given number of elements, all initialized to the
-same value, with `[val, ..N]` syntax.
-The compiler ensures that arrays are
-always initialized.

 There's a shorthand for initializing each element of an array to the same
 value.
 In this example, each element of `a` will be initialized to `0i`: